morningrise84/HandyCSVManipulation/README.md

 - A .csv file is generated, ready to be loaded into a target system
-- An attribute which is not defined in the .csv file would normally get populated with a default value in the target system What if, occasionally, a different value would need to be passed from the .csv file?
+- An attribute which is not defined in the .csv file would normally get populated with a default value in the target system

+What if, occasionally, a different value would need to be passed from the .csv file?

 Available options:
-A) When needed, manually edit the .csv file to add the column
+1) When needed, manually edit the .csv file to add the column
-B) Apply the transformation somewhere else (ETL?) with a specific logic (when to add the column or not)
+2) Apply the transformation somewhere else (ETL?) with a specific logic (when to add the column or not)
-C) When needed, simply have a script to run after the .csv generation <--- HERE WE ARE! :-D
+3) When needed, simply have a script to run after the .csv generation <--- HERE WE ARE! :-D

 ## Usage